^

 Basal pneumofibrosis

-The diagnosis of basal pneumofibrosis is made after x-rays.
-With this form of the disease, drug therapy is prescribed when there are any inflammatory processes in the lungs and bronchial tubes, otherwise the doctor can recommend breathing exercises and herbal therapy.
-Basal pneumofibrosis affects the basal (at the base of the lungs) departments.
+The diagnosis of basal pneumofibrosis is made after an X-ray.
+With this form of the disease, drug therapy is prescribed when there are any inflammatory processes in the lungs and bronchi; in other cases, the doctor may recommend breathing exercises and herbal treatment.
+With basal pneumofibrosis, the basal (at the base of the lungs) sections are affected.

-Limited pneumofibrosis (local) does not greatly affect lung function and does not violate gas exchange processes in them.
+Limited pneumofibrosis (local) does not greatly affect lung function and does not disrupt gas exchange processes in them.

 Linear pneumofibrosis

-Linear pneumofibrosis is a consequence of inflammatory diseases such as pneumonia, bronchitis, and the like.
-Also, pathology can occur against tuberculosis.
+Linear pneumofibrosis is a consequence of inflammatory diseases such as pneumonia, bronchitis, etc. The pathology can also arise against the background of tuberculosis.

 Interstitial pneumofibrosis

-Post pneumonic fibrosis develops after pneumonia, infections, etc. The development of pathology begins after the formation of fibrous tissue in large quantities against the background of the inflammatory process in the lungs.
+Postpneumonic pneumofibrosis develops after pneumonia, infections, etc. The development of the pathology begins after the formation of fibrous tissue in large quantities against the background of the inflammatory process in the lungs.

 Severe pneumofibrosis

-Heavy pneumofibrosis develops against a background of chronic inflammatory processes in the lungs that provoke the proliferation of connective tissue.
-At a young age, severe pneumofibrosis may occur due to smoking, since cigarette smoke disrupts the function of the bronchi and causes stagnant processes (sputum is delayed in the bronchi) especially against the background of inflammation.
+Severe pneumofibrosis develops against the background of chronic inflammatory processes in the lungs, which provoke the proliferation of connective tissue.
+At a young age, severe pneumofibrosis can occur due to smoking, since cigarette smoke disrupts the function of the bronchi and causes congestion (sputum is retained in the bronchi), especially against the background of inflammation.

 Moderate pneumofibrosis